 Education Programs at Hubbard Brook: An Overview

-- Research Experience for Undergraduates (REU): Hubbard Brook Research Foundation and Plymouth State University run a site-wide REU program during the summer.
-Hubbard Brook scientists from many different institutions serve as faculty mentors to REU students.
+- Research Experience for Undergraduates (REU): Hubbard Brook Research Foundation sponsors two NSF REU internships during the summer.

 - Field trips and tours: Hubbard Brook Research Foundation and USDA Forest Service staff conduct tours of the Hubbard Brook Experimental Forest to professional and student groups and speak or arrange speakers for public and professional audiences by request.